culturegraph/metafacture-mediawiki/README.md

 metafacture-mediawiki
 =====================

-Metafacture module for processing Mediawiki dumps
+Metafacture module for processing Mediawiki dumps.
+For more information see the wiki: https://github.com/culturegraph/metafacture-mediawiki/wiki